khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/Device.md

-Options 3 and 4 are quite similar, they both disable a very specifc GPU allowing you to use other GPUs togehter with is like a GT 710 with a GTX 2080Ti.
-How the DevicePropertes patch differ from an SSDT is that it's easier to find the GPU's device path for a GPU from macOS.
+Options 3 and 4 are quite similar, they both disable a very specific GPU allowing you to use other GPUs of the same brand together like a GT 710 with a GTX 2080Ti.
+How the DevicePropertes patch differs from an SSDT is that it's easier to find the GPU's device path for a GPU from macOS.

 To start, you'll need the following: